 - 1. Support a national energy policy that develops domestic renewable bio-based energy production. - 2.
 Support equitable incentives for both domestic renewable fuels production and domestic oil production. - 3.
 Oppose international indirect land use penalties on corn ethanol. - 4.
 Oppose additional federal taxes on fuel used in production agriculture. - 5.
 Oppose the privatization of Rural Public Power Districts. - 6.
 Oppose regulations for electric utility restructuring that would shift costs from large industrial users to farm and residential users. - 7.
 Support efforts to use corn derived renewable feed stock for the production of electricity and other forms of energy. - 8.
 Support the use of bio-fuels and lubricants by federal, state and local government-owned vehicles. - 9.
 Support active participation in the 25X25 initiative, ensuring the corn industry's interests are well represented. - 10.
 Support research that includes corn and corn fiber as a significant biomass feedstock in the production of biofuels. - 11.
 Government policy, taxes and programs should not differentiate in the distribution and retail marketing of ethanol derived from different biomass feedstocks. - 12.
-Support the extension of the wind energy production tax credit. - 13.
-Support wind energy production tax credit and other incentives for both ordinary and passive income. - 14.
-Support biobutanol from corn and corn products. - 15.
-Support the development of rail, trucking, pipeline and storage infrastructure to address the rural and agricultural need for liquid petroleum, and natural gas.
+Support biobutanol from corn and corn products. - 13.
+Support the development of rail, trucking, pipeline and storage infrastructure to address the rural and agricultural need for liquid petroleum, and natural gas. - 14.
+Support efforts to expand farm-based renewable energy production that provides carbon reduction benefits and income opportunities for farmers.
+(Int.
+2020)